-- Beaches Dos and Don'ts - This U.S. Environmental Protection Agency (EPA) web page includes tips on protecting beach water quality and staying safe and healthy at the beach.
+- ACT: At the Beach - This U.S. Environmental Protection Agency (EPA) web page includes tips on protecting beach water quality and staying safe and healthy at the beach.

 - Coastlines 2008 file size 8MB - This CZM publication gives in-depth tips on what you can do to protect the coastal environment, from green landscaping to green cleaning.

 - Massachusetts Pumpout Facilities - Information on the more than 100 boat sewage pumpout facilities in Massachusetts coastal waters is provided on this CZM page, along with a link to an interactive GoogleTM Map of these facilities.

 Coastal dunes are shifting systems shaped by wind and waves—but they also can be quite stable and provide tremendous storm-damage protection to inland areas.
 The key to this stability is plants, particularly dune grasses and other plants with extensive root systems, which naturally hold the sand and resist erosion.
 These otherwise hardy plants are extremely vulnerable to trampling, however.
 In addition, simply walking on dunes causes sand-landslides that further destabilize the area.
 So, never walk on or over a sand dune—stick to the designated walkways to reach the beach.
 These sites give more information: